Mr. X (Resident Evil): Reception

 Due to his implacability and appearance, Mr. X became popular among reviewers and fans.
 Alex Donaldson of VG247 dubbed Mr. X a "perfect panic-inducing enemy", also praising its excellent implementation, persistent danger, and ability to turn the game into a horrific experience.
 Eurogamers Wesley Yin-Poole lauded Mr. X and called him "wonderfully terrifying."
 While appreciating his presence, Game Informers Kyle Hilliard despised him frequently for his recurring irritability, silliness, and frightening moments.
 Aaron Potter of Den of Geek and IGN staff named Mr. X as one of the best Resident Evil bosses, with Potter commenting, "You simply have no way of defeating or halting this 7-foot-tall stalker...
 This endless game of cat and mouse never fails to get the heart pumping, especially since he follows you in real time."
-Willow Green of Empire described Mr.X as one of the greatest video game characters, stating that it "relentlessly pursuing our heroes, he was designed by Capcom to offer a different kind of opponent from the usual hordes of shuffling dead-heads."
+Willow Green of Empire described Mr. X as one of the greatest video game characters and stated, "Relentlessly pursuing our heroes, he was designed by Capcom to offer a different kind of opponent from the usual hordes of shuffling dead-heads."
 According to Patrick Gill of Polygon, some elements of Mr. X can be horrifying even if the character isn't visible on screen but you can hear his ominous footsteps.

 Mr. X became an internet meme on Twitter in 2019, one of which featured the 2002 song "X Gon' Give It to Ya" playing when the character appeared onscreen.
 Fans have additionally created various mods involving Mr. X, including one again playing "X Gon' Give It to Ya" whenever he appears.
 Another mod, "X No More", removes him from the game entirely and is targeted towards fans who struggle with the difficulty of his presence.